top of page

 Turkish hammam — traditional bathing ceremony with kese massage (rough glove), foam massage, oil massage.

+Hurrem Sultan Hammam in Istanbul (16th century, built by architect Mimar Sinan) — marble interiors, classic Ottoman architecture.
+Ceremony cost $90-140.
+Hammams available in every resort town, prices from $35-60.
 Culinary tours — tasting Turkish cuisine, workshops on making baklava, dolma, kebabs.
 Gastronomic tour of Istanbul $90-120, includes markets, restaurants, street food.
+Wine tours in Cappadocia and Bodrum peninsula — local wine tasting $70-100.

-Best Turkish Resorts for Rest
+Best Turkish Resorts for Vacation

 Antalya and Antalya Coast